elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-09-11-cs2107-lecture-5-data-origin-mac-and-signature.md

 " For his final year project, bob is tasked to write an app that employs an end to end encryption to send images from a mobile phone to another mobile phone over wifi.
 The sender and recipient use SMS to establish the required symmetric key.:

 - Bob feels that RSA is cool
-- Instead of employing AES, Bob employs RSA as the encryption schem: The publick seceret key pair is treated as symmetric key
+- Instead of employing AES, Bob employs RSA as the encryption scheme: The public secret key pair is treated as symmetric key
-- Bob claims rsa is more secure than aes, it can be proved to be difficult as factorisation which is believe to be hard
+- Bob claims RSA is more secure than AES, it can be proved to be difficult as factorisation which is believe to be hard
 - RSA implementation: To encrypt a large image, bob dividese the files into chunks and apply RSA to each chunk
 - Implmentation diagram:
 ![CS2107-4-14.PNG]({{site.baseurl}}/img/CS2107-4-14.PNG)

 > What is wrong?
+>
+> - Its not true because RSA is still slower, it the seed is long, it will take very long.

 ### Efficiency and performance
 - RSA is slower than AES